axcheron/axcheron.github.io/_htb/07_writeup_reel.md

    Name      Current Setting  Required  Description
    ----      ---------------  --------  -----------
-   FILENAME  msf.doc          yes       The file name.
+   FILENAME  hello.rtf        yes       The file name.
-   SRVHOST   10.10.14.97      yes       The local host or network interface to listen on.
-This must be an address on the local machine or 0.0.0.0 to listen on all addresses.
+   SRVHOST   10.10.14.20      yes       The local host or network interface to listen on.
    SRVPORT   8080             yes       The local port to listen on.
    SSL       false            no        Negotiate SSL for incoming connections SSLCert                    no        Path to a custom SSL certificate (default is randomly generated)